mynameisevan3/TemplateMatcher/README.md

 # TemplateMatcher

 This repository contains a simple C template matching application parallelized with OpenMP.
-It uses normalized cross correlation to find matches in a given image to a given template.
+It uses cross correlation to find matches in a given image to a given template.

 ## Build